Agri-Weather-Yield Drivers

 geospatial analytics forecasting-oriented analysis decision support ETL reproducible analytics

-Analytical project combining weather, yield, soil, and geospatial signals for siting-oriented and environmental decision support.
+A weather, yield, soil, and geospatial analysis project for risk-aware siting and environmental review.

 Context

-This project addresses infrastructure-facing planning questions where weather variability, location constraints, and environmental signals need to be evaluated in one consistent analytical frame.
+This project addresses planning questions where weather variability, location constraints, and environmental signals need to be compared in one analytical frame.

 What I built

-I built a notebook-led analytical workflow that combines weather records, district-level yield series, soil proxies, and geospatial layers into a reproducible pipeline for comparative scoring and scenario-oriented interpretation.
+I built a notebook-led workflow that combines weather records, district-level yield series, soil proxies, and geospatial layers into a pipeline for comparative scoring and scenario interpretation.

 Methods / data